sibap865/zephyr-7B-beta-GGUF-infrence-on-collab/README.md

 # zephyr-7B-beta-GGUF-infrence-on-collab
-This repo.  contains  rag on pdf file using quantised gguf model of zephyr beta
+This repo. contains a rag-on pdf file using the quantized GGUF model of Zephyr beta.